bounswe/bounswe2025group6/backend/docs/recipes_documentations/recipes.md

   ]
 }
 ```
-- id:
+- Path variable:
-  - id = 12
+  - "id": 12

 - Must be provided:
-  - `id`: The ID of the recipe to update.
+  - `id`: The ID of the recipe to retrieve.

 - Optional:
   - `name`: The name of the recipe.
   - `steps`: The steps to prepare the recipe.
 (Reminder: The steps should be in a list format, not a string.
 And can be empty string if the user not sure about the steps for now.)